noiserious/checkout/adrs/0153-checkout-v2.md

 ### Persist credentials

-Persist the token in the git config (http.extraheader).
+The credentials will be persisted on disk.
 This will allow users to script authenticated git commands, like `git fetch`.

-A post script will remove the credentials from the git config (cleanup for self-hosted).
+A post script will remove the credentials (cleanup for self-hosted).

-Users may opt-out by specifying `persist-credentials: false`
+Users may opt-out by specifying `persist-credentials: false`.

 Note:
 - Users scripting `git commit` may need to set the username and email.
 The service does not provide any reasonable default value.
 Users can add `git config user.name <NAME>` and `git config user.email <EMAIL>`.
 We will document this guidance.

+#### PAT

+When using the `${{github.token}}` or a PAT, the token will be persisted in the local git config.
+The config key `http.https://github.com/.extraheader` enables an auth header to be specified on all authenticated commands `AUTHORIZATION: basic <BASE64_U:P>`.

+Note:
-- The auth header (stored in the repo's git config), is scoped to all of github `http.https://github.com/.extraheader`
+- The auth header is scoped to all of github `http.https://github.com/.extraheader`
   - Additional public remotes also just work.
   - If users want to authenticate to an additional private remote, they should provide the `token` input.
   - Lines up if we add submodule support in the future.
 Don't need to worry about calculating relative URLs.
 Just works, although needs to be persisted in each submodule git config.

-  - Users opt out of persisted credentials (`persist-credentials: false`), or can script the removal themselves (`git config --unset-all http.https://github.com/.extraheader`).
+#### SSH key

+Persist the SSH key under the directory `$RUNNER_TEMP` and set `core.sshCommand` in the local git config to call the script.

+Note:
+- The directory `$RUNNER_TEMP` is cleaned up between jobs.

 ### Fetch behavior